CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/Part B - Implement and manage Microsoft Entra identity and access (25–30%).md

 Now everything will be synced.

-Thus the users in t
+Thus the users in that particular OU will be synced.